openscope/openscope/documentation/airport-guides/ltba.md

 ### Instrument Procedures
-*Istanbul Atatürk Airport* makes use of a large number of SIDs and STARs, both RNAV and non-RNAV, although only RNAV procedures are normally used.
+*Istanbul Atatürk Airport* has a large quantity of SIDs and STARs, RNAV and non-RNAV.
+However, only the RNAV procedures are normally used.
 The procedure's suffix indicates the runway, the procedure is for.

 SIDs: